tmuxinator/tmuxinator/README.md

 comment](https://github.com/tmuxinator/tmuxinator/issues/651#issuecomment-497780424)
 for a workaround.

-### Pane titles
+### Pane Titles

-It is also possible (starting with tmux v2.6) to give a title to panes.
+Starting with tmux v2.6 it is possible to give a title to panes.
+Pane titles will be shown only when `enable_pane_titles: true` is set.

 ```yaml
 enable_pane_titles: true